junior-jl/learning-python/data-structures-and-algorithms/notes.md

         return self.items
 ```

 Another helpful method we could have is a method called **is_empty**.
-It will return whether or not the stack is empty.
+It will return whether the stack is empty.

 ```python
 class Stack():